Assasinphoenix/pyqt5-tutorial/progressbar.rst

 =======
 Example
 =======
-Below is an example of an ProgressBar:
+Below is an example of a ProgressBar:

 .. literalinclude:: _examples/progressbar.py